Stockholm University Library: Building

 The British-Swedish Architect Ralph Erskine was appointed to create the main library building in 1982.
 Situated in the University Campus Frescati, it was constructed as an extension of the existing university building Södra huset (The South House) from the 1960s by David Helldén.
 Erskine created a linkage between the buildings with his trademark, an arched-formed roof, at the same time creating the main entrance of the library.
 The facades and roof are dominated by concrete and aluminium.
 The library by Erskine connects with the building Allhuset, made by Erskine in 1981.
 The university library was inaugurated in January 1983.

-Libraries

-Stockholm University Library consists of the main library (huvudbiblioteket) and eight section libraries and one more will be opened in 2014.